-Wake-On-LAN is defined as the ability of a management application to remotely power up a computer which is powered off.
-Remote PC setup, updates, and asset tracking can occur after hours and on weekends so that daily LAN traffic is kept to a minimum and users are not interrupted.
+Wake-On-LAN is defined as the ability of a management application to remotely power up a computer that is powered off.
+Remote PC setup, updates and asset tracking can occur after hours and on weekends so that daily LAN traffic is kept to a minimum and users are not interrupted.

-The motherboards have a 3-pin header (WOL) to connect to the 3-pin header on a Network Interface Card (NIC) having WOL capability.
-Note that Wake-On-Lan can only be used with an on-board ATX power connector.
+The motherboards have a 3-pin header (WOL) to connect to the 3-pin header on a Network Interface Card (NIC) that has WOL capability.
+Note that Wake-On-Lan can only be used with an ATX 2.01 (or above) compliant power supply.
 1-7 Power Supply

 As with all computer products, a stable power source is necessary for proper and reliable operation.
-It is even more important for Pentium II processors that have high CPU clock rates of 300 MHz and above.
+It is even more important for Pentium II and III processors that have high CPU clock rates of 300 MHz and above.

-SUPER P6DBS/P6DBE/P6DBU/P6SBU/P6SBS/P6SBA/P6SBM accommodates ATX power supplies.
+The SUPER P6DBS/P6DBE/P6DBU/P6SBU/P6SBS/P6SBA/P6SBM accommodates ATX power supplies.
 Although most power supplies generally meet the specifications required by the CPU, some are inadequate.